SRGSSR/pillarbox-web/docs/README.md

 For detailed information on how to use the Pillarbox Web Player, checkout the [API Documentation](https://srgssr.github.io/pillarbox-web/api).
 A live demo of the player is available here: [Pillarbox Web Demo](https://srgssr.github.io/pillarbox-web-demo/)

+## Pillarbox flavours

+Pillarbox comes in two variants:

+- `pillarbox-core`: is the core library that provides a rich set of features on top of the Video.js API.
+It does not include any SRGSSR-specific business logic, so it can be used by any developer who wants to customize their own video player.
+- `pillarbox` is the complete package that includes the core library as well as the SRGSSR data provider and analytics.
+It is designed for SRGSSR applications that need to integrate with the SRGSSR media platform and tracking behavior.

+## TypeScript Support

+TypeScript is a language that extends JavaScript with static types and other features.
+It helps to write more reliable and maintainable code. `Pillarbox` is written in plain JavaScript, but it provides type declarations for TypeScript users.
+These declarations are carefully generated and included in the bundled package.

 ## Contributing